cipher2code/cipher2code/README.md

 # 👋 Hello, I'm @cipher2code

 Welcome to my GitHub profile!
-I'm a recent **Computer Science graduate** from the **Dr. A.P.J.
-Abdul Kalam Technical University (AKTU) .**, passionate about building and designing web applications.
+I'm a **Computer Science** graduate from the **Uttar Pradesh Technical University.**, passionate about building and designing web applications.
 With a strong foundation in **front-end** and **back-end** technologies, I'm eager to contribute to exciting projects and continuously expand my skill set.

 ---